 Students wishing to receive an ATAR contribution for VCE VET Health must undertake scored assessment.
 This consists of three coursework tasks, worth 66% of the overall study score, and an end-of-year examination which is worth 34% of the overall study score.

-Scored assessment is based on the Scored Units 3 and 4 sequence of VCE VET Health.
+Scored assessment is based on the scored Unit 3–4 sequence of VCE VET Health.

-The Scored Units 3 and 4 sequence of the VCE VET Health program must be delivered and assessed in a single enrolment year.
+The scored Unit 3–4 sequence of the VCE VET Health program must be delivered and assessed in a single enrolment year.

 Materials for scored assessment

 2023 VCE VET Health assessment plan template and sample.

 VCE VET Health examination specifications, past examinations and reports.